ghaskins/reminderbot/README.md

 ## Installation

-You will need to [install a Slack App](https://api.slack.com/authentication/basics) with a Slash Command for /remindme, and OAuth scopes for
+You will need to [install a Slack App](https://api.slack.com/authentication/basics):

+- Enable Socket Mode
+- Add a Slash Command for /remindme
+- Ensure you have OAuth scopes for:
   - chat:write
   - commands

 Collect the App Token and Bot Token for later use